-Vehicle relocation is an operational burden of one-way electric car sharing networks.
-We have developed a novel approach to minimize its requirement by optimizing the location of charging stations so as to maximize the balanced flow in the network.
-By maximizing the balanced flow over all charging stations, the trips we expect to satisfy do not depend upon vehicle relocation, as the network self-regulates over time.
-Though we were interested in creating a self-regulating car sharing network without the need for vehicle relocation in this paper, there is nothing preventing the use of both to further increase the number of trips satisfied.
-Future research could involve a two-stage stochastic optimization model, where charging stations are optimized, and then given a stochastic daily network usage, the number of required employees and their deployment is determined.
-We also see our methodology being useful in other one-way sharing programs, such as for bicycles, which suffer from the same network imbalance problem.
+A. Deza, K. Huang and M.R.
+Metel / Discrete Applied Mathematics xxx (xxxx) xxx flow in the network.
+By doing this, the trips we expect to satisfy do not depend on vehicle relocation, as the network self-regulates over time.
+Though we were interested in creating a self-regulating car sharing network without the need for vehicle relocation, there is nothing preventing the use of both methods to further increase the number of trips satisfied.
+Future research could involve a two-stage stochastic optimization model, where charging stations are optimized, and then given a stochastic daily network usage, the number of required employees and their deployment is determined to relocate vehicles so as to maximize the expected number of trips satisfied.
+It would also be interesting to simulate our model's real-time performance using an agent-based model to get more insight into how it would work in practice, and to potentially discover new insights to improve our model's assumptions.
+Finally, we also see our methodology being useful in other one-way sharing programs, such as for bicycles, which suffer from the same network imbalance problem.